fengrujie0721/Pharmaceutical-Research-Data-Analysis/README.md

 Number of mice treated by all different drugs.
+Mice are almost evenly distributed to different drug groups.